 Osprey Cam

-Dairyland introduced an Osprey Cam on the Dairyland Reservoir near Ladysmith, Wis., in mid-April in celebration of Earth Day on April 22.
+Dairyland introduced an Osprey Cam on the Dairyland Reservoir near Ladysmith, Wis., in celebration of Earth Day on April 22, 2022.

-This new bird cam is a cooperative effort among Jump River Electric Cooperative, the Raptor Resource Project and Dairyland Power.
-The poles and Osprey stand were donated and installed by Jump River near the Dairyland Reservoir.
-Dairyland provided the camera system which was installed by the Raptor Resource Project.
+The Osprey Cam is a cooperative effort among Jump River Electric Cooperative, the Raptor Resource Project and Dairyland Power.
+The poles and Osprey stand were donated and installed by Jump River near the Dairyland Reservoir; Dairyland provided the camera system which was installed by the Raptor Resource Project.

 About Osprey